 If you can’t get your hands on any, you can tape together several small pieces of cardboard.
 Just make sure your sheet of cardboard is tall and wide enough for your model (if you’re shooting photos of a child, then you can make a smaller backdrop).

 After you have a large and flat piece of cardboard — you can start securing the folded areas with tape and thick straws.
 When you’re happy with the strength of your cardboard, you can add the wallpaper.
 Choose any kind you like.
 You can buy a small sheet, just for this project, for pretty cheap.
-I found this silver tree wallpaper for only $5.00 online.

 Once your wallpaper is secure, add finishing touches to your backdrop.
 Accessories such as banners and streamers will add a pop of color to your backdrop and give it a polished look.